ITC-CRIB/training-resources/README.md

 - [Intermediate Methods for Geospatial Data Analysis](https://github.com/pysal/scipy2019-intermediate-gds) - SciPy 2019 tutorial.
 - [Geographic Data Science with PySAL and the pydata stack](https://darribas.org/gds_scipy16/) - SciPy 16 tutorials.

+### SpatioTemporal Asset Catalogs

+The SpatioTemporal Asset Catalog (STAC) specification provides a common language to describe a range of geospatial information, so it can more easily be indexed and discovered.
+A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time.

+- [STAC](https://github.com/radiantearth/stac-spec) - Official Github repository containing the core object type specifications, examples, validation schemas, and documentation about the context and plans for the evolution of the specification.
+- [STAC openAPI](https://stacspec.org/STAC-api.html) - The openAPI of STAC.
+- [Introduction to SpatioTemporal Asset Catalogs (STAC)](https://www.youtube.com/watch?v=qGRrDPTwpmk) - STAC introduction video tutorial.
+- [STAC utilities](https://github.com/orgs/stac-utils/repositories) - Official Github repository for STAC utilities like integrations with various databases, clients and programming languages.

 ## Miscellaneous Libraries